 Graduation rates at 4-year for-profit colleges were lower than non-profit institutions

 Less than one-fourth of students enrolled in the college in 2009, had completed their baccalaureate degree in 2015.
 It was for the same course and duration than 66% of students in non-profit universities and 59% of students in public universities completed a baccalaureate degree.

-When 43% of the Black students completed their degrees from private non-profit universities in 2009 and 40% students completed their degree from public universities in 2009, only 15.5% of them could complete their degrees from for-profit universities.
+When 43% of the Black students completed their degrees from private non-profit universities in 2009 and 40% of students completed their degrees from public universities in 2009, only 15.5% of them could complete their degrees from for-profit universities.
 Same was the case for Hispanic students as well.